SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Sunbaked Expanse.md

 9. **Council Hall of Jumps:** Strategy and planning hub for the Leap Council.
 10. **Desert's Edge Lookout:** Offering panoramic views, and a place for reflection.

-In the [[Sunbaked Expanse]], the [[Kangaroon]]s stand as symbols of strength, protection, and honor.
+In the Sunbaked Expanse, the [[Kangaroon]]s stand as symbols of strength, protection, and honor.
 Their legacy is not only embedded in their homeland but is also carried across Oziria by the many protectors and mercenaries that hail from the vast desert.
 Their commitment to ensuring the safety of others has made them legends in their own right.

 ## Shops